Information Security Service Requirements

 iv. each individual is responsible to reasonably protect against unauthorized activities performed under his or her user-ID;

 v.
-User ids and passwords (or other tokens or mechanisms used to uniquely identify an individual) must not be shared.
+User-ids and passwords (or other tokens or mechanisms used to uniquely identify an individual) must not be shared except where approved for group/shared small group accounts.

 4. Incident Management Process and Procedures:

-b.
+II.
 Incident Response Plan.
-The Information Security Director is responsible for developing and publishing an Incident Response Plan (IRP) for the University.
-That plan will be posted and available at http://duq.edu/about/campus/computing-and-technology/policies.
+The Director for Information Security & CISO is responsible for developing and publishing an Incident Response Plan (IRP) for the University.
+That plan is available from CTS via request to firstname.lastname@example.org by University members.

-c.
+III.
 Incident Response Team.
-The Incident Response Plan (IRP) will establish an Incident response team (IRT).
+The Incident Response Plan (IRP) will establish an Incident Response Team (IRT).
 This team is responsible for handling reported information security incidents for the University.

-d.
+IV.
 Reporting of Information Security Incidents.
-Campus community members are to report any suspected or confirmed Information Security incident to the information owner, CTS Help Desk (firstname.lastname@example.org or 412-396-4357), the Director of Information Security or General Counsel.
-This includes but is not limited to viruses, works, spyware, malicious attack and activity, denial of service, breaches of confidentiality or the disclosure of restricted University data.
+Campus community members are to report any suspected or confirmed Information Security incident to the information owner, CTS Help Desk (email@example.com or 412-396-4357), the Director for Information Security & CISO or General Counsel.
+This includes but is not limited to viruses, spyware, malicious attack and activity, denial of service, breaches of confidentiality or the disclosure of restricted University data.

 The University reserves the right to amend these service requirements at any time without prior notice and to take such further actions as may be necessary or appropriate to comply with other published policies and with applicable federal, state, and local laws.